chichiwang/tamsui/docs/README.md

 * The alias should be updated in the [paths configuration](https://www.typescriptlang.org/tsconfig#paths) for TypeScript to avoid type errors.
 * The alias should be updated in the [moduleNameMapper configuration](https://jestjs.io/docs/configuration#modulenamemapper-objectstring-string--arraystring) in the [Jest configuration](../jest.config.js) to ensure module mocking will work in tests, and so there are no errors in using the alias.
 * The directory should be updated in the `appConfig`·`testMatch` array to ensure that test runner knows which directories to cover.

+### Static Files
+The directory [static/](../static) housed in the project root is copied directly into the `dist/` directory on project build.
+This directory is served statically by the Express server.

+This directory is meant to house static files (images, JSON files, etc.) used by **Tamsui**.
+This is a stop-gap solution: the Express server should not be used to serve static files like images - these should be housed in a CDN.

+On deployment, the `/dist/static/` directory can be uploaded to your CDN of choice.

+**TODO** (future tasks for the **Tamsui**):
+- [ ] Add a configuration to provide a base route to static assets (so a CDN route can be provided)
+- [ ] Add a configuration to enable/disable serving `/static` directory files in various environments (development/production)
+- [ ] Add configuration options for serving built assets (`/scripts`, `/styles`) as well, so these assets can also be served via CDN

 ### Error Boundary
 **Tamsui** implements a basic [React Error Boundary](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary) in [app/ErrorBoundary](../app/ErrorBoundary).
 This error boundary is configured as the [errorElement](https://reactrouter.com/en/main/route/error-element) in the [dataRoutes](../app/dataRoutes).
 It is recommended to wrap all root routes in this error boundary.
 An utility, [withErrorBoundary](../app/dataRoutes/withErrorBoundary.tsx), is provided to more easily (and declaratively) extend routes with this errorElement when extending routes: